sinatra/sinatra/README.md

 end
 ```

-Any additional parameters are handled like arguments passed to +halt+:
+Any additional parameters are handled like arguments passed to `halt`:

 ```ruby
 redirect to('/bar'), 303